2002–03 San Antonio Spurs season

-The 2002–03 San Antonio Spurs season was the 36th season of the franchise, 30th in San Antonio, and 27th in the National Basketball Association.
-This was also the Spurs' first season playing at the SBC Center (now AT&T Center).
-During the off-season, the team signed free agents Kevin Willis, acquired second-year guard Speedy Claxton from the Philadelphia 76ers, and re-acquired former Spurs guard and three-point specialist Steve Kerr from the Portland Trail Blazers.
-Argentinian future star Manu Ginóbili, who was drafted by the team in 1999, would make his debut for his first NBA season.
-This would also be the fourteenth and final season for former All-Star center, and long-time Spurs star David Robinson.
-The Spurs played strong basketball, posting a nine-game winning streak at midseason, holding a 33–16 record at the All-Star break, then winning eleven straight games near the end of the season.
-The Spurs would win 60 games for only the second time in franchise history, finishing with a league-best 60–22 record.
+The 2002–03 San Antonio Spurs season was the 36th season for the San Antonio Spurs as a franchise, their 30th season in San Antonio, Texas, and their 27th season in the National Basketball Association.
+This was also the Spurs' first season playing at their new arena, the SBC Center.
+During the off-season, the team signed free agents Kevin Willis, acquired second-year guard Speedy Claxton from the Philadelphia 76ers, and re-acquired former Spurs guard, and three-point specialist Steve Kerr from the Portland Trail Blazers.
+Argentinian rookie shooting guard Manu Ginóbili, who was drafted by the team as the 57th overall pick in the 1999 NBA draft, made his debut for his first NBA season.
+This was also the 14th and final season for former All-Star center, and long-time Spurs star David Robinson.

+With the addition of Ginóbili, the Spurs got off to a 19–13 start to the regular season, but later on posted a nine-game winning streak between January and February, and held a 33–16 record at the All-Star break.
+The Spurs posted an 11-game winning streak between March and April, and won 60 games for the second time in franchise history, finishing in first place in the Midwest Division with a league-best 60–22 record, and earning the first seed in the Western Conference; the team qualified for the NBA playoffs for the sixth consecutive year.
+Head coach Gregg Popovich was named the NBA Coach of the Year, despite the team only posting a two-game improvement over the previous season.